DurlabhDewangan/Spotify-clone/README.md

 ✨ **Fully Functional Music Player:** Play, pause, and seek through songs effortlessly.
 🌀 **Modern UI:** Designed with a sleek dark theme for an immersive experience.
 📱 **Mobile Responsive:** Works perfectly on desktops, tablets, and mobile devices.
-🔍 **Search & Playlist Support:** Find songs easily and organize them in your library.
+🔍 **Playlist Support:** Find songs easily and organize them in your library.
 🍔 **Hamburger Menu:** Smooth mobile navigation for easy access.

 ---